datarobot-community/custom-models/README.md

 # MLOps Examples

 This repository contains multiple examples concerning DataRobot's Machine Learning Operations (MLOps) solution.
-The scripts can be followed end to end and customised depending on your problems.
+The scripts can be followed end to end and customised depending on the problem you are trying to solve

 ## Usage